hacker-szabo/simpleHTTPServer/README.md

 # Features

-This is the roadmap for the project, you can use the features
+This is the roadmap for the project, you can already use the features if they are checked:

 - [x] Interface for cURL and wget
 - [x] Choosing a web root directory in the CLI interface